-As you near retirement, you may have questions about Medicare regarding what is covered, how much it costs and what coverage options there are.
+As retirement approaches, you may have questions about Medicare.
+What is covered under Medicare?
+How much will it cost me?
+What are my coverage options?
 Rhonda Paluck, Insurance Producer with American Insurance Center, is a Medicare expert who can answer your questions.
 What is Medicare?
 Medicare is a federal health insurance program for individuals who are 65 and older, are disabled or those with end-stage renal disease.
 These are the four parts of coverage available:

 Part A helps pay for inpatient care in a hospital, skilled nursing facility following a hospital stay, home health care and hospice care.
 This coverage is typically provided at no cost to you.

 Part B helps cover medically necessary doctor services, outpatient care, home health services and preventative services.
 The cost for Part B coverage is based on income.

 Part C, or Medicare Advantage, covers all Medicare services and may offer additional benefits, such as vision, hearing, dental and prescription drug coverage.
 Part C is not available in all areas.
 Premiums may change annually, but are not tied to age.

 Part D supplements Medicare insurance with prescription drug coverage.
 Rhonda can help determine the best fit for you as there are many options.